axboe/fio/HOWTO.rst

 	values for trim IOs are ignored.
 This option is mutually exclusive with the :option:`cmdprio_percentage` option.

-.. option:: fixedbufs : [io_uring]
+.. option:: fixedbufs : [io_uring] [io_uring_cmd]

 	If fio is asked to do direct IO, then Linux will map pages for each IO call, and release them when IO is done.
 If this option is set, the pages are pre-mapped before IO is started.
 This eliminates the need to map and release for each IO.
 This is more efficient, and reduces the IO latency as well.

+.. option:: nonvectored : [io_uring] [io_uring_cmd]

+	With this option, fio will use non-vectored read/write commands, where address must contain the address directly.
+Default is -1.

+.. option:: force_async=int : [io_uring] [io_uring_cmd]

+	Normal operation for io_uring is to try and issue an sqe as non-blocking first, and if that fails, execute it in an async manner.
+	With this option set to N, then every N request fio will ask sqe to be issued in an async manner.
+Default is 0.

-.. option:: registerfiles : [io_uring]
+.. option:: registerfiles : [io_uring] [io_uring_cmd]

 	With this option, fio registers the set of files being used with the kernel.
 This avoids the overhead of managing file counts in the kernel, making the submission and completion part more lightweight.
 Required for the below :option:`sqthread_poll` option.

-.. option:: sqthread_poll : [io_uring] [xnvme]
+.. option:: sqthread_poll : [io_uring] [io_uring_cmd] [xnvme]

 	Normally fio will submit IO by issuing a system call to notify the kernel of available items in the SQ ring.
 If this option is set, the